 Consequently the levels of sugar or acid concentrations are often disconnected from compositional changes observed in seeds and skin compartments, where flavanols responsible for bitterness/astringency are found.
 This phenomenon, referred to as an ‘asynchrony’ in ripening, has been reported widely by teams of researchers – for instance, in France by Garcia de Cortazar and in Australia by Sadras.

 It is speculated that warmer temperatures during the growing season cause such asynchrony.
 To understand the extent of asynchrony, winemakers increasingly rely on analysis of flavonoids (particularly flavanols and anthocyanidins) regardless of pulp composition.
-A number of tools are available to help vineyards to gauge fruit composition and coloration pre-harvest such as Multiplex Signature.
+A number of tools are available to help vineyards to gauge fruit composition and coloration pre-harvest such as Bacchimeter Signature.

 These new insights offer a great opportunity to strengthen the bridge between viticulturists and winemakers.
 They require an understanding of fruit skin and seeds flavanols’ response to seasonal variations such as light exposure, drought or higher temperatures.